-In the fund financial statements, receivables and payables resulting from short-term interfund loans are classified as "interfund loans receivables/payables" and "due to/from other funds".
+On fund financial statements, receivables and payables resulting from short-term interfund loans are classified as "due to/from other funds".
 These amounts are eliminated in the governmental activities column on the statement of net position.

 J. Issuance Costs/Bond Premiums and Discounts and Accounting Gain or Loss on Debt Refunding